daredevils-team/SmartChange/README.md

 > **What CUDA and cudNN do you use?**

-I personally use Cuda 10.0 and cudNN 7.6.4
+I personally use CUDA 10.0 and cudNN 7.6.4

 > **What Python do you use for this project?**